 Switch Type Fields Notes

 Any DNIS

 Communication Manager Agent Must be observing an appropriate set of skills (as configured on the General Setup page for this switch)

 Split Must be observing an appropriate set of skills (as configured on the General Setup page for this switch)

 VDN Must be observing an appropriate set of VDNs (as configured on the General Setup page for this switch)

-CS1000 Activity Code Set during call so call has to be recorded and then deleted at the end if not wanted.
-Manual entry is prone to error.
-An activity code entered by one user does not affect the call once it has been transferred to another user.
-LIMITATION: If screen recording is enabled, the screen recording will be retained even if the audio is not retained.
-Use with caution.
+CS1000 Activity Code Set during call so call has to be receand then deleted at the end if not we Manual entry is prone to error.
+An a code entered by one user does not the call once it has been transferred another user.
+LIMITATION: If screen recording is enabled, the screen recording will be retained even if the audio is not retained even if the aud

 Agent In CC6 mode, agent location cannot be determined at recorder startup - only when the agent next logs in.

 Skillset Alphanumeric name

 AACC Agent

 CDN

 Skillset Alphanumeric name